 Borrego, A. & Anglada, L. (2018) found that academic libraries' roles have changed due to the shift from print to digital material.
 It must re-evaluate how to best serve as partners and intermediates in learning and research.
 "By studying the three strategic plans published by the Spanish Association of Academic Libraries and a survey administered to library directors," the study investigated the progression and existing situation of "research support services" in institution libraries in Spain.
 The results showed that academic libraries are integral to university "research activities and that most rely on vice-rectorates" for scientific or research policy.
-There was a connection between a library's size and the number of staff members working in this area.
+There was a connection between a library's size and the services offered to assist research, but there was no correlation between a library's size and the number of staff members working in this area.